bahrus/be-bound/README.md

 Limitations:

 1. Binding is 100% equal -- no computed binding, just direct copy (after cloning in the case of objects).
+[TODO]
 2. No sub property support
 3. In case of objects, clone is made first.
 Timestamps used to determine the latest version.
+[TODO]
 4. If the two values are equal (or timestamps match in case of objects), no action is taken.
+[TODO]
 5. The two properties must be class properties with setters and getters, either defined explicitly, or dynamically via Object.defineProperty.
 Exception is input element for child.

 ## Tie Breaking